 Ingrown Toenail Treatment

 Ingrown toenails occur when the edge of the toenail grows into the surrounding skin, causing pain, redness, and swelling.
-This condition can affect any toe, but most commonly occurs in the big toe.
+This condition can affect any toe but most commonly occurs in the big toe.
+Proper ingrown toenail treatment can help relieve discomfort, prevent infection, and support healthy nail growth.

 Causes of Ingrown Toenails